rdewijn/supertest/README.md

-# Template Shiny operator for Tercen
+# Supertest

 ##### Description

-The `Template Shiny operator` is a template repository for the creation of Shiny operators in Tercen.
+The `Supertest` shiny operator is for mapping peptides to upstream kinases and performing a test on differential kinase activity based on peptide sets.

 ##### Usage